isrkan/DataSciencePractice/NLP/RAG-techniques/README.md

 * **Self-RAG system with internal reasoning**: Implements a multi-step, decision-aware RAG pipeline with internal checkpoints: it decides whether to retrieve, filters irrelevant contexts, assesses the factual support of generated responses, and scores their utility before choosing the best answer — a lightweight alternative to agentic frameworks.
 * **Corrective RAG**: A fallback-aware RAG pipeline that evaluates the relevance of retrieved documents.
 If confidence is low, it rewrites the query, performs a web search, refines the results into structured knowledge, and uses that to answer.
 Useful when internal sources are weak or incomplete.

+### **Structured retrieval**
+* **Hierarchical retrieval with RAPTOR**: Build a multi-level retrieval system that summarizes and indexes documents across semantic layers.
+Queries begin at the top of the hierarchy and drill down through relevant summaries to surface the most contextually aligned chunks — ideal for long or complex document collections.

 ### **Evaluation**
 * **Evaluating RAG systems with DeepEval**: Use the `deepeval` library to assess RAG performance on correctness, contextual faithfulness, and relevance — moving beyond surface-level accuracy.